Download the Life Insurance brochure

 The Commonwealth offers $5,000 of Basic Life Insurance to all active state employees and most retirees who have health coverage through the GIC.

-This one-time benefit allows you to elect an advance payment of 25% to 75% of your life insurance death benefit if you have been diagnosed with a terminal illness.
+This one-time benefit allows you to elect an advance payment of 25% to an increased maximum as of July 1, 2016 of 80% of your life insurance death benefit if you have been diagnosed with a terminal illness.
 Insureds are eligible for this benefit if the attending physician provides satisfactory evidence that you have a life expectancy of 12 months or less.
-Upon payment of the accelerated life benefit, future life insurance premiums will be waived regardless of your age.
+Upon payment of the accelerated death benefit, future life insurance premiums will be waived regardless of your age.
 The remaining balance is paid to your beneficiary when you die.

 Optional Life Insurance is available to provide economic support for your family.
 This term insurance allows you to increase your coverage up to eight times your annual salary, up to a maximum of $1.5 million.
 Term insurance pays your designated beneficiary in the event of your death.
 It is not an investment policy; it has no cash value.
 This is an enrollee-pay-all benefit.